Table of Contents

 sense that is applies to all report types (plain text, HTML, XML).
 For

-some aspects of report generation (e.g., name
+some aspects of report generation (e.g., namereport.units) this is very

-) you are likely to want report
+appropriate, but for others (e.g., report.out.encoding) you are likely to want report

 type-specific settings.
 To do so, you can specify a